Keyboard shortcuts

 note

 The flag --proof-coordinators is used to specify one or more proof coordinator URLs.
 This is so because the prover is capable of proving ethrex L2 batches from multiple sequencers.
-We are particularly setting it to localhost:3900 because the command above command uses the port 3900 for the proof coordinator by default (to learn more about the proof coordinator, read the ethrex L2 sequencer and ethrex L2 prover sections).
+We are particularly setting it to localhost:3900 because the command above uses the port 3900 for the proof coordinator by default (to learn more about the proof coordinator, read the ethrex L2 sequencer and ethrex L2 prover sections).
+We choose RISC0 as the backend to indicate the prover to generate RISC0 proofs.